How to Start Couponing for Beginners: Everything You Need to Know

 If you’re new to couponing, you’ll probably have some questions about terms you encounter on select coupons.
 Here are the answers to some of those questions and examples to make it easier to understand.

 Absolutely.
 Combining coupons is an excellent way to amp up your savings.
 You can use one manufacturer’s coupon and one store coupon per item (called coupon stacking).

-If you have any Catalina coupons such as $5 off $25 purchase, you can use that on top of the manufacturers’ and store coupons.
-For example, if you have a $1 off Wonderbread and $0.50 off Barilla pasta, you can use both in the same transaction.
+If you have any Catalina coupons such as $5 off a $25 purchase, you can use that on top of the manufacturers’ and store coupons.
+For example, if you have a $1 off Wonderbread and $0.50 off Barilla pasta coupons, you can use both in the same transaction.

 Make sure to check each store’s coupon policy so you know what’s allowed.
 Most stores will let you stack a store coupon with a manufacturer’s coupon for the same item.